Program Summary

 Payments to Producers

-Landowners accepted into the program will receive payments directly from Virginia Tech.
-Technical and program assistance will be provided by the participating SWCDs and contracted advisors.
-Enrollment is for a one-year period, with an option to renew in some cases, depending on the length of the selected practice.
+Landowners accepted into the program receive payments directly from Virginia Tech.
+Technical and program assistance are provided by the participating SWCDs and contracted advisors.

 Applicant Eligibility